fieldtrip/website/tutorial/distributedcomputing_parfor.md

 -   Have the necessary data next to each other in a single directory: the directories 'Subject01.ds', 'Subject02.ds', 'Subject03.ds', 'Subject04.ds', 'SubjectSEF.ds' should all be next to each other.
 -   Put your test scripts also in this directory

-## Starting code: single-subject, stripped version of eventrelatedaveraging
+## Starting simple with a single-subject

 Here we give the code that will be the basis for the rest of the tutorial.
-It is an adaptation of the code in the [Event related averaging tutorial](/tutorial/eventrelatedstatistics).
-The adaptations were made to reduce the runtime and amount of generated files and plots, to be able to focus on the goals of this particular tutorial.
+It is an adaptation of the code in the [event-related averaging tutorial](/tutorial/eventrelatedaveraging).
+The adaptations were made to reduce the runtime, the number of generated files and plots, and to be able to focus on the specific goals of this tutorial.

-For reference, the changes in detail w.r.t. the [Event related averaging tutorial](/tutorial/eventrelatedstatistics):
+For reference, the changes in detail w.r.t. the [event-related averaging tutorial](/tutorial/eventrelatedaveraging) are:

--   Removed the line where select only trials that don't have artifacts.
+-   Removed the line that selects trials without artifacts.
 It is subject-specific, so needs to be handled on a per-subject basis.
-See [Creating a clean analysis pipeline](/tutorial/scripting) on how to define and use subject-specific settings.
-For this tutorial, we will ignore the fact that certain trials have artifacts.
+See the tutorial on [creating a clean analysis pipeline](/tutorial/scripting) how you can handle subject-specific details.
+For this tutorial we will ignore the artifacts.
 -   Only use FIC condition, removed the IC and FC related lines.
 This to reduce the amount of code and calculation time.
 -   No separate ft_selectdata call and saving of the intermediate data.
-Replaced with condition-data-selection inside ft_timelockanalysis call.
+Replaced with trial selection with the ft_timelockanalysis call.
--   All data plotting removed (including setting `cfg.feedback = 'no'` for ft_prepare_neighbours), because useful when developing the analysis, but less so when applying analysis to multiple subjects.
+-   Removed the plotting of data and results, including setting `cfg.feedback = 'no'` for ft_prepare_neighbours.
+This is useful when developing the pipeline, but less so when applying it to many subjects.
--   The cfg and call signature of ft_timelockgrandaverage have been filled in.
+-   Added a call to ft_timelockgrandaverage to get group results.

 ### Exercise

 {% include markup/info %}
--   Add a loop, such that both Subject01 and Subject02 are analyzed, and the results from both analyses are available at the end
+-   Add a loop, such that both Subject01 and Subject02 are analyzed and that results from both analyses are available at the end
 -   Use the combined results in a call to ft_timelockgrandaverage
 {% include markup/end %}

-    %% Trial definition
+    % Trial definition
     cfg = [];
     cfg.dataset             = 'Subject01.ds';
     cfg.trialfun            = 'ft_trialfun_general';          % this is the default